Interpretable Machine Learning for Survival Analysis: Data Application Example

 \subsubsection{H-statistics}

-Complementary to the previous results, we calculate the two-way interaction statistics for the \texttt{mother\_age} and the \texttt{dpt1\_vaccination} feature in the \texttt{ranger} and \texttt{blackboost} models, respectively (see Figure~\ref{fig:h-stat}).
-Note that for any model, that does not allow for any feature interactions, such as the \texttt{coxph}, the H-statistics will be 0 at any given timepoint, if computed on the full test sample.
-As deducted from the low to moderate degree of heterogeneity visible in the c-ICE curves generated from the \texttt{ranger} model for the \texttt{mother\_age} feature in Figure~\ref{fig:ice_grid}, the values of the $H_{jk}(t)$-statistics are considerably high for only two features (\texttt{dpt1\_vaccination} and \texttt{sex}).
-The strongest interactions over time for \texttt{dpt1\_vaccination} in the \texttt{blackboost} model are with \texttt{mother\_age}, \texttt{age\_head} and \texttt{total\_dead\_children}.
-Note that for categorical features of interest, the corresponding $H_jk(t)$ statistics can only be computed for continuous features.
-For both the \texttt{ranger} and \texttt{blackboost} model, the strength of the depicted interaction measures decreases over time.
+Complementary to the previous results, we calculate the two-way interaction statistics for the \texttt{horTh} and the \texttt{pnodes} feature in the \texttt{ranger} model, respectively (see Figure~\ref{fig:h-stat}).
+As deducted from the low to moderate degree of heterogeneity visible in the c-ICE curves generated from the \texttt{ranger} model for the \texttt{horTh} feature in Figure~\ref{fig:pdp}, the values of the $\text{H}_{jk}(t)$-statistics are overall low.
+The strongest interactions for earlier timepoints are observed for \texttt{tsize} (for $t<500$) and for \texttt{estrec} (for $t \in [500, 1200]$); for later time points some level of interaction between \texttt{horTh} and \texttt{tsize} and \texttt{progrec} is suggested.
+While the values of the $\text{H}_{jk}(t)$-statistics are likewise low overall for the \texttt{pnodes} feature, a consistent interaction between \texttt{pnodes} and \texttt{age} is suggested.
 Generally speaking, the H-statistic values can always only be an indication of interaction strength; it is difficult to say when it is large enough to consider an interaction strong, relevant interactions need to be assessed using alternative methods to determine type and direction of interaction.